 We enter Sichuan province and stop several times.
 Everybody got the same illness: photography.

 How to resist?
-Even if it keeps rain the landscape is just… too much, difficult to describe with words or with a capture-light-machine…
+Even if it keeps raining the landscape is just… too much, difficult to describe with words or with a capture-light-machine…

 The Grassy Sea

-We pass through Xiao Luoshui and Zuosuo (where I buy the bus ticket that the day after tomorrow will allow me to reach the north of Sichuan) and arrive to Caohai Qiao (Grassy Sea Bridge), also known as the Walking Marriage Bridge.
-We shamelessly cross it without getting marry.
+We pass through Xiao Luoshui and Zuosuo (where I buy the bus ticket that the day after tomorrow will allow me to reach the north of Sichuan) and arrive at Caohai Qiao (Grassy Sea Bridge), also known as the Walking Marriage Bridge.
+We shamelessly cross it without getting married.

-In fact Mosuo people don’t get married neither; the walking marriage tradition is a ceremony where the Mosuo girls choose (or change) their sexual partner.
+In fact Mosuo people don’t get married either; the walking marriage tradition is a ceremony where the Mosuo girls choose (or change) their sexual partner.